hgoldstein95/hgoldstein95.github.io/projects.md

 ## *Mafia* Web App
 *Mafia* is a strategic party game played by many at Cornell.
-The game is both logical and psychological---ometimes players need to use the facts at their disposal to draw conclusions, and other times they need to "read" other players to determine who is lying.
+The game is both logical and psychological---sometimes players need to use the facts at their disposal to draw conclusions, and other times they need to "read" other players to determine who is lying.

 As co-presidents of the Cornell Mafia club, a friend and I decided to create a web application to make playing the game easier.
-The each game is run by a "moderator", but sometimes that person's job can be farly difficult.
+The each game is run by a "moderator", but sometimes that person's job can be fairly difficult.
 We created a node.js app using Meteor that provided tools to make moderating easier.